dylanvowell/SQL-Churn-Rate/README.md

 ## Repository Contents

-- `queries/` – folder with key SQL queries used in the analysis.
+- `SQL_Query.sql` – folder with key SQL queries used in the analysis.
 - `README.md` – project overview (this file).

 ---